RakhithJK/dbeaver-dbeaver-wiki/Develop-in-IDEA.md

 1. Go to `Global libraries`.
 1. Create new library `ECLIPSE` (name and case are important)
 1. Click "Add" button.
 Select folder `eclipse-ide-path/plugins`.
+1. Recent IDEA should add all Eclipse jars as dependencies.
+But in in some IDEA versions you will also need to add some other folders manually:
+   - `eclipse-ide-path/plugins/org.jkiss.bundle.apache.batik*/lib`.
+   - `eclipse-ide-path/plugins/org.jkiss.bundle.apache.poi*/lib`.
+   - `eclipse-ide-path/plugins/org.jkiss.bundle.apache.poi*/ooxml-lib`.
+   - `eclipse-ide-path/plugins/org.jkiss.bundle.jfreechart*/lib`.
+   - `eclipse-ide-path/plugins/org.jkiss.bundle.sshj*/lib`.
+1. Now you should be able to compile the project.
+Just hit <kbd>CTRL+F9</kbd> and wait.

 #### Running and debugging